bschinina-twilio/flex-insights-api-script/README.md

 # Flex Insights API Script

-This is a simple Twilio Serverless Function that gets report data from Twilio Flex Insights.
+This is a simple Twilio Serverless Function that gets CSV report data from Twilio Flex Insights.

 ## Flex Insights API